lilab-bcb/cumulus/docs/cellranger/feature_barcoding.rst

 Sample sheet
 ++++++++++++

-#. **Reference** column.
+#. *Reference* column.

 	This column is not used for extracting feature-barcode count matrix.
-To be consistent, please put the reference for the associated scRNA-seq assay here.
+To be consistent, you can put the reference for the associated scRNA-seq assay here.

 #. *Chemistry* column.